iip-ecosphere/platform/platform/documentation/BUILDING.md

 As a side effect, also this command creates the application code templates.
 The generated code template contains helper scripts for Windows/Linux (`updateModel.bat`, `updateModel.sh`) that ease the update of the meta model.

-As a shortcut for both, updating the platform, the meta-model and building the app, you may use on all-in-one examples `mvn -U -Dunpack.force=true install`.
+>Shortcut: Updating the platform, the meta-model and building the app, you may use on all-in-one examples `mvn -U -Dunpack.force=true install`.

 ## Using a different resource folder